The community buys the house. Then rent drops.

 No subsidies.
 No temporary discounts.
 Just the math of removing debt from the equation.

-A historic 300 sq ft studio in Riverside
+A 1,440 sq ft single family home in Riverside

-The pilot unit is a compact historic 300 sq ft studio apartment in Jacksonville’s Riverside community — walkable, established, and historically under-served by housing options that don’t track the speculative market.
+The pilot property is a modest 1,440 sq ft, 3-bedroom, 2-bathroom single family home in Jacksonville’s Riverside community — walkable, established, and historically under-served by housing options that don’t track the speculative market.

 Rent is mostly debt payments